 Yonex Ezone GS Driver Review

-– A vertical polish on the face allows the ball to slide upwards at impact.
+Key technology - A high-tensile, Honeycomb Structure graphite crown allows for more flex at the top of the face. - A second-generation Power Groove sole allows maximum repulsion from low on the clubface and increases the size of the driver’s sweetspot. - A vertical polish on the face allows the ball to slide upwards at impact.
 This reduces the amount of sidespin that is created compared with a ‘traditional’ horizontally polished or milled driver clubface.

-Yonex might be a brand best known for its graphite shafts, but its talents spread much wider into metalwood design and specifically the new Ezone GS driver.
+GM Review Yonex might be a brand best known for its graphite shafts, but its talents spread much wider into metalwood design and specifically the new Ezone GS driver.

 It’s an affordable, playable and adjustable driver that ticks the boxes many golfers look for despite Yonex not being a household name.
 It has interchangeable 2g and 8g weights on the sole, with one port located in the heel that enables golfers to increase the draw bias on offer.
 The hosel is also adjustable for loft and face angle to help tighten start lines and optimise launch.